codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 {% endhighlight %}
 <hr>

-Ok now we have our first periodic callback, it publishes general informations on the status of the broker to a set of topics called `$SYS topics`, that we called instead `$SOL topics` breaking the standards in a blink of an eye.
-These informations could be added incrementally in the future.
+Ok now we have our first periodic callback, it publishes general information on the status of the broker to a set of topics called `$SYS topics`, that we called instead `$SOL topics` breaking the standards in a blink of an eye.
+These information could be added incrementally in the future.

 <hr>
 **src/server.c**